ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 Vitamin A deficiency (VAD) is a lack of vitamin A in blood and tissues.
-Vitamin A deficiency is considered as one of the most serious public health concerns in developing countries and can contribute directly or indirectly to disability.
+Vitamin A deficiency is considered as one of the most serious public health concerns in developing countries and can contribute directly or indirectly to disability.[1]

 GBD 2017 Modeling Strategy
 ------------------------------------
 In Global Burden of Disease (GBD) 2017, VAD exposure definition is proportion of the population with serum retinol concentration <0·7 μmol/L.
 Like iron deficiency, the cause VAD is also a population attributable fraction (PAF) of 1 cause with the VAD risk factor.
 That is, 100% of the VAD cases are attributable to the VAD risk factor.
-VAD Risk exposure and VAD cause prevalence data are the same.
+VAD Risk exposure and VAD cause prevalence data are the same.[2]

 Vitamin A Deficiency Cause
 +++++++++++++++++++++++++++++